 Lansing is the capital city of Michigan and the fifth largest city in the state.
 Lansing is ranked as the #41 “Best Place to Live” from US News and is home to the Michigan State University Spartans.
-The Grand River serves as the main divider for the different neighborhoods of Lansing as well as a beautiful natural landmark.
+There is an abundance of activities for seniors in Lansing.

 Whether you’re looking for good eats or fun ways to spend a weekend, local senior centers are your best starting point.
 Lansing is home to several established senior centers that coordinate events and provide services to the senior population.

 Meridian Senior Center: The Meridian Senior Center has a strong belief in the importance of staying active both physically and socially for senior well-being.
 They serve meals, host informational demonstrations, and orchestrate fun activities.

 Prime Time Senior’s Program: Prime-Time Senior’s Program is a nationally accredited program organized by Michigan State University.
 Prime Time Senior’s Program has over 200 wellness programs committed to providing extraordinary care and services to the senior population of Lansing and beyond.

 If you’re looking to schedule your own activities, I recommend considering some of the most popular stops in Lansing listed below.

 Potter Park Zoo is an absolute staple of Lansing Michigan.
 It’s home to over 100 species of animals and offer private meet and greets in case you want to get up close and personal.
 Potter Park even hosts a sip and tour with wine provided!
 Potter Park Zoo is family friendly and always a good time.
 Make sure you stop by!